-A protein model is stored on a computer as a file containing a set of Cartesian coordinates, in which each atom of the protein is defined by x, y and z co-ordinates in three dimensional space.
+A protein model is stored on a computer as a file containing a list of Cartesian coordinates, in which each atom of the protein is defined by x, y and z coordinates in three-dimensional space.
 The bonds between the atoms are generally not stored in this file, but rather calculated by the computer algorithms used to display the structure.
 The precise way in which a structure is displayed using computer graphics can be varied so as to facilitate the observation of particular features of the protein being investigated.